What is a shared-ownership mortgage?

 Make sure you check if you can get a mortgage first

-Make sure you can afford the costs of shared ownership
+Calculate the total costs of shared ownership

 Changes to shared ownership schemes